manweile/MusicProcessing/scripts/script_intsructions.md

 - use period instead of backslash for pathing

 ## In code pathing
-Great for one off scripts if you don't mind adding the code and don't want to modify your PYTHONPATH Is the in code version of permanently modifying PYTHONPATH Also allows script to be ran by VS Code python debugger
+Great for one off scripts if you don't mind adding the code and don't want to modify your PYTHONPATH.
+Is the in code version of permanently modifying PYTHONPATH.
+Also allows script to be ran by VS Code python debugger.
 - add at **top** of script:
 ```
 import os